vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 If you are using a private container registry and you'd like to override the default dockerhub settings, then this field can be edited with the private registry name.

-### image.pullSecrets

-If you are setting the [image.repository](#imagerepository) field to use a secure private container image registry for ako image, then you must specify the pull secrets in this field.
-The pull secrets are a list of Kubernetes Secret objects that are created from the login credentials of a secure private image registry.
-The container runtime uses the pull secrets to authenticate with the registry in order to pull the ako image.
-The image pull secrets must be created in the `avi-system` namespace before deploying AKO.

-    pullSecrets:
-    - name: regcred

 ### L7Settings.serviceType

 This option specifies whether the AKO functions in ClusterIP mode or NodePort mode.
 By default it is set to `ClusterIP`.
 Allowed values are `ClusterIP`, `NodePort`.
 If CNI type for the cluster is `antrea`, then another serviceType named `NodePortLocal` is allowed.